 JLA/SOC 205 Juvenile Delinquency 3 SH

-An analysis of the problem of juvenile delinquency in contemporary society considering research studies of delinquent youth, theories of delinquency, treatment and prevention and control and disposition of adjudicated delinquents.
+An analysis of the problem of juvenile delinquency in contemporary society.
+The course considers research studies of delinquent youth, theories of delinquency, treatment and prevention and control and disposition of adjudicated delinquents.
 Problems of youth in a complex society, education, minority group status and youth gangs will also be discussed as they relate to the problem of delinquency.
 Prerequisite: SOC 100 or JLA 100.
+General Education: Social Sciences.

 JLA 208 Forensics I 3 SH

 This course introduces the student to the various areas of forensic science, including methods and techniques of evidence collection, crime scene examination and laboratory examination.
 Aspects covered include hair, fiber, body fluids, fingerprint, document, glass and soil analysis, firearms, photography, documentation and crime scene reconstruction.

 An examination of the purposes and goals of criminal law, the historical development and structure of its basic concepts, and a review of the substantive laws of federal and state systems.

 JLA 212 The Police and Social Order 3 SH

 A study of the role of policing in modern society.
 This course examines the history of policing, the work of police officers, and how police organizations operate.
 The topics of discretion, police subculture, corruption and the use of force will also be examined.
 The course will look at policing as a career and at various local, state and federal police agencies.
 Prerequisite: JLA 100.